 Many financial and non-financial issues will impact the future fiscal strength of the District.
-Below are several major issues, which existed at the time these financial statements were prepared that could significantly impact the financial health of the District:
+Below are several issues which existed at the time these financial statements were prepared that could significantly impact the financial health of the District:

 - The current state of the financial markets is impacting everyone.
 Public school districts are not exempt.
 However, the degree of the impact will vary from district to district.
 Over the years, Pottsgrove School District has been very conservative in its investment and financing practices.
-As a result, the impact may be less severe in Pottsgrove than in other districts that were more aggressive in these areas. - Interest rates have returned to less than 1% eliminating the gains that were made in this area over the last several years.
+As a result, the impact may be less severe in Pottsgrove than in other districts that were more aggressive in these areas. - Interest rates have remained at historic lows.
 These rates will likely stay at very low levels for the foreseeable future as our economy attempts to recover from the financial impact of COVID-19. - Financing of construction projects has become more difficult.
 It is important for governments to be able to stand on their own financial strength.
 Pottsgrove School District was successful in improving its bond rating over the past several years.
-Bond rating agencies have been pleased with the financial planning and conservative budget models in place at the District. - The region's real estate market has continued to thrive.
-Pottsgrove has experienced growth in property transfer tax collections which indicates improvement in this area.
-The future of this market segment will have an impact on the District's financial outlook. - The District's earned income tax collections continue to grow year over year.
-Since this has occurred for several years, it is being viewed as a trend toward higher earning capacity in the local economy.
-While we saw an increase in this revenue stream for the year ended June 30, 2020, we are anticipating a modest decline for the upcoming year due to the loss of jobs resulting from the pandemic. - There has been a trend toward increasing enrollment in charter and cyber charter school programs in recent years.
-Since these schools are directly funded by district tuition payments, significant increases in enrollment by students residing in Pottsgrove will have a direct impact on the District budget.
-The District budgeted approximately \$2.3 million for these tuitions in its 2020-2021 budget.
-However, more than 50 students elected to attend cyber charter schools at the beginning of this school year based on the uncertainty of attending in-person education.
-Assuming cyber enrollment maintains the same level throughout the school year, this will result in an additional \$700,000 of tuition expense. - The District has negotiated a collective bargaining agreement with our teachers.
-The agreement provides for average annual increases of approximately 3.45% through the 2021-2022 school year.
-The agreement will expire on June 30, 2022.

-- The collective bargaining agreement with our custodial, maintenance and grounds staff was scheduled to expire on June 30, 2020.
-Due to the uncertainty surrounding COVID-19 and our inability to meet to negotiate a successor agreement, both parties agreed to a one-year extension of the agreement.
-The agreement will now expire on June 30, 2021. - The Pennsylvania School Employees Retirement System trustees annually set the rates that school districts must contribute to their plan.
-The rate in effect for the year ended June 30, 2020 was 34.29% and the rate in effect for the 2020-2021 school year is 34.51%.
+Bond rating agencies have been pleased with the financial planning and conservative budget models in place at the District. - There has been a trend toward increasing enrollment in charter and cyber charter school programs in recent years.
+Since these schools are directly funded by district tuition payments, significant increases in enrollment by students residing in Pottsgrove will have a direct impact on the District budget. - The District's collective bargaining contract with the teachers expires on June 30, 2022.
+Depending on the negotiated details of a successor agreement, the successor agreement may impact the budget of the District. - The Pennsylvania School Employees Retirement System trustees annually set the rates that school districts must contribute to their plan.
+The rate in effect for the year ended June 30, 2021 was 34.51% and the rate in effect for the 2021-2022 school year is 34.94%.
 Rates are projected to increase slowly over the next several years before capping out at approximately 38%.
 Once reaching the high point, rates are expected to remain at relatively high levels for up to 20 years.
 This will likely cause more challenges to the pension system in the future.

-While Pottsgrove School District expects the Commonwealth to pay their share of these required payments, it has committed a portion of its General Fund balance to reduce the impact of the anticipated rate hikes.
-The committed funds will be used to phase in the impact of this increase over several years beginning in the 2020-2021 school year.
+While Pottsgrove School District expects the Commonwealth to pay their share of these required payments, the District has committed a portion of its General Fund balance to reduce the impact of the anticipated rate hikes.
 The District has currently committed \$6,475,000 of its fund balance for this purpose.